BlackRock (NYSE:BLK) Price Target Raised to $944.00 at Morgan Stanley

-BlackRock (NYSE:BLK) had its price objective upped by investment analysts at Morgan Stanley from $924.00 to $944.00 in a research report issued on Wednesday, PriceTargets.com reports.
-The firm presently has an “overweight” rating on the asset manager’s stock.
-Morgan Stanley’s price objective would indicate a potential upside of 16.22% from the company’s previous close.
+BlackRock (NYSE:BLK) had its target price raised by equities research analysts at Morgan Stanley from $924.00 to $944.00 in a report issued on Tuesday, Benzinga reports.
+The brokerage presently has an “overweight” rating on the asset manager’s stock.
+Morgan Stanley’s target price would indicate a potential upside of 16.39% from the stock’s previous close.

-Several other research firms have also commented on BLK.
-Wells Fargo & Company lifted their price target on BlackRock from $875.00 to $890.00 and gave the stock an “overweight” rating in a research report on Tuesday.
-BMO Capital Markets boosted their target price on BlackRock from $709.00 to $715.00 and gave the company a “market perform” rating in a report on Friday, January 15th.
-Zacks Investment Research lowered BlackRock from a “buy” rating to a “hold” rating and set a $733.00 target price on the stock. in a report on Monday, December 21st.
-Barclays boosted their target price on BlackRock from $800.00 to $850.00 and gave the company an “overweight” rating in a report on Friday, January 15th.
-Finally, Deutsche Bank Aktiengesellschaft boosted their target price on BlackRock from $437.00 to $847.00 and gave the company a “buy” rating in a report on Friday, April 9th.
-Two analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company.
-The company currently has an average rating of “Buy” and a consensus price target of $841.31.
+BLK has been the topic of several other research reports.
+Barclays lifted their price target on BlackRock from $850.00 to $925.00 and gave the company an “overweight” rating in a research note on Friday.
+Deutsche Bank Aktiengesellschaft lifted their target price on BlackRock from $847.00 to $912.00 and gave the company a “buy” rating in a research report on Friday.
+Wells Fargo & Company lifted their target price on BlackRock from $875.00 to $890.00 and gave the company an “overweight” rating in a research report on Tuesday, April 13th.
+Citigroup boosted their price target on BlackRock from $950.00 to $1,000.00 in a research report on Friday.
+Finally, Credit Suisse Group boosted their price target on BlackRock from $949.00 to $984.00 and gave the stock an “outperform” rating in a research report on Friday.
+Two investment analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
+BlackRock presently has a consensus rating of “Buy” and a consensus target price of $858.23.

-In other BlackRock news, CEO Laurence Fink sold 27,400 shares of the business’s stock in a transaction on Tuesday, February 2nd.
-The stock was sold at an average price of $728.77, for a total transaction of $19,968,298.00.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, COO Robert L. Goldstein sold 1,984 shares of the business’s stock in a transaction on Tuesday, February 2nd.
-The stock was sold at an average price of $732.12, for a total value of $1,452,526.08.
+In other news, Director Mark Mccombe sold 1,476 shares of the business’s stock in a transaction on Tuesday, February 2nd.
+The shares were sold at an average price of $726.09, for a total transaction of $1,071,708.84.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CEO Laurence Fink sold 2,800 shares of the business’s stock in a transaction on Tuesday, January 26th.
+The shares were sold at an average price of $730.97, for a total transaction of $2,046,716.00.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 40,418 shares of company stock worth $29,492,515.
-Company insiders own 1.42% of the company’s stock.
+Over the last three months, insiders sold 42,743 shares of company stock valued at $31,379,157.
+Insiders own 1.42% of the company’s stock.

-A number of institutional investors and hedge funds have recently bought and sold shares of the business.
-Adirondack Trust Co. boosted its position in BlackRock by 14.1% during the first quarter.
-Adirondack Trust Co. now owns 1,217 shares of the asset manager’s stock worth $917,000 after purchasing an additional 150 shares in the last quarter.
-Bogart Wealth LLC increased its stake in BlackRock by 6.0% in the first quarter.
-Bogart Wealth LLC now owns 5,729 shares of the asset manager’s stock valued at $4,320,000 after purchasing an additional 325 shares during the last quarter.
-Columbia Trust Co 01012016 increased its stake in BlackRock by 4.6% in the first quarter.
-Columbia Trust Co 01012016 now owns 2,616 shares of the asset manager’s stock valued at $1,971,000 after purchasing an additional 116 shares during the last quarter.
-GPS Wealth Strategies Group LLC acquired a new position in BlackRock in the first quarter valued at $95,000.
-Finally, Symphony Financial Ltd. Co. acquired a new position in BlackRock in the first quarter valued at $1,832,000.
-Institutional investors own 79.10% of the company’s stock.
+Institutional investors have recently modified their holdings of the stock.
+McCarthy Asset Management Inc. purchased a new stake in shares of BlackRock during the 4th quarter valued at about $25,000.
+Sittner & Nelson LLC acquired a new stake in BlackRock during the fourth quarter valued at $25,000.
+Birch Capital Management LLC acquired a new stake in BlackRock during the first quarter valued at $26,000.
+Baron Silver Stevens Financial Advisors LLC acquired a new stake in BlackRock during the fourth quarter valued at $35,000.
+Finally, SOA Wealth Advisors LLC. acquired a new stake in shares of BlackRock in the fourth quarter valued at about $36,000.
+79.10% of the stock is owned by institutional investors.

 About BlackRock